 Physical & digital baking fun

-Chelsea Sugar Factory: Visitor Centre
+Chelsea Sugar Factory

 The target audience is school-aged children.
 We know young visitors to exhibitions enjoy hands-on activities that allow them to play, learn and express creativity.
 We also know how kids love to play “shop” and even in this digital world they still love playing with physical props.